MartonHuebler/risk-premia-app-py/README.md

 The strategy is not about market timing, but about balancing long positions of assets that tend to go up in most economic environments.
 This application allows you to explore buy-and-hold, equal weight rebalancing, and risk parity approaches.

+See the page on the [background of the Risk Premia Harvesting app and toolkit](risk_premia_harvesting_summary.md) for the core premise behind the strategy and tool.

 ## Original R Application

 This is a Python port of the R Shiny application available at: https://github.com/Robot-Wealth/risk-premia-app